 Geocaching is a real-world, outdoor treasure hunting game.
-Toronto and Region Conservation (TRCA) welcomes everyone to try this activity on our publicly accessible lands during seasonal operating hours.
+Toronto and Region Conservation Authority (TRCA) welcomes everyone to try this activity on our publicly accessible lands during seasonal operating hours.

 TRCA has developed guidelines for the placement of geocaches on our property.
 In order to place a geocache on TRCA lands, all individuals must read our guidelines and apply for permission by clicking the link at the bottom of the page.

 Placement of Geocaches